Unifying Revealed Preference and Revealed Rational Inattention: Introduction

-Since we will unify Bayesian and classical revealed preference, the reader might wonder: how to abstract Bayes rule into the classical revealed preference formulation?
-It is here that the Blackwell partial order is used.
-In the Bayesian framework, the decision maker computes the posterior belief of the state of nature via Bayes rule using a measurement (observation).
-We will show that the consumption bundle in classical revealed preference translates to the attention strategy (which is an observation likelihood) that links the decision maker's prior belief to its posterior belief.
-In the classical case, a higher consumption good yields a larger utility for the decision maker.
-Thus, the utility function is a monotonically increasing function of the consumption bundle with respect to the natural (element-wise) partial order on Euclidean space. {\em In complete analogy, for the Bayesian case, a more accurate attention strategy (in the Blackwell sense) results in a higher expected utility of the Bayesian decision maker.
-Hence, the expected utility in the Bayesian sense is monotonically increasing in the decision maker's chosen attention strategy (response) with respect to the} \textbf{\textit{Blackwell order}}.\footnote{For Bayesian revealed preference, it suffices to ensure weak monotonicity of the expected utility with respect to the partial order defined on the space of attention strategies.
-One well-known partial order that satisfies this condition is the Blackwell order.} This analogy is crucial for the main unification result of this paper, Theorem~\ref{thrm:eq}.
-For the reader's convenience, Theorem~\ref{thrm:eq} is schematically shown in Fig.\,\ref{fig:schematic}.
+Since we will unify revealed preference and revealed rational inattention, the reader might wonder: how to abstract Bayes rule into the revealed preference formulation?
+It is here that the usage of Blackwell partial order is critical.
+In the Bayesian framework, the decision maker computes the posterior belief of the state of nature via Bayes rule using a private measurement unknown to the analyst, and then takes an action observed by the analyst.
+From the analyst's perspective, the decision maker chooses analyst-observable probabilistic information structures that map the state to a distribution over actions.
+The observed information structures are termed as action selection policies in this paper, that link the decision maker's prior belief to its posterior belief given a chosen action.
+As a result, the action selection policy also determines the decision maker's expected utility.
+We will show that the consumption bundle in the revealed preference test translates to the action selection strategy (which is a probability distribution) in the revealed rational inattention test.
+In revealed preference, an element-wise higher consumption good yields a larger utility for the decision maker.
+Thus, the utility function is a monotonically increasing function of the consumption bundle with respect to the natural (element-wise) partial order on the Euclidean space (space of consumption bundles). {\em In complete analogy, for the Bayesian case, a more accurate action selection policy (in the Blackwell sense) results in a higher expected utility of the Bayesian decision maker.
+Equivalently, the expected utility in the Bayesian setup is monotone in the action selection policy with respect to the} \textbf{\textit{Blackwell order}}.\footnote{For revealed rational inattention, it suffices to ensure weak monotonicity of the expected utility with respect to attention strategies.
+One well-known partial order that satisfies this condition is the Blackwell~\cite{BW53} order.} This analogy is crucial for the main unification result of this paper, Theorem~\ref{thrm:eq} and is schematically shown in Fig.\,\ref{fig:schematic}.
+We formally discuss the Blackwell order and the monotonicity of expected utility wrt the Blackwell order in Lemma~\ref{lem:partialorder_relax}.
+To convey the key ideas early on in the paper, we present below an information version of our unification result, Theorem~\ref{thrm:eq} below: \begin{theorem*}[Unification Result (Informal)] (S1.)
+The NIAC condition~\cite{CD15} for revealed rational inattention is a special case of GARP~\cite{FO09} under the Blackwell partial order~\cite{BW53} and an appropriate variable map.\\ (S2.)
+The minimum modification needed in the decision model of \cite{CD15} so that a GARP-type condition is necessary and sufficient for revealed rational inattention is the addition of a multiplier that scales the decision maker's expected utility.
+We term the rational inattention analog of the GARP condition as `GARRI'~\eqref{eqn:GARRI}, defined formally in Corollary~\ref{corl:niac-to-garp}. \end{theorem*}